Explaindio

 Detailed Review of Explaindio

-I learned how to use the program over the course of a few days through tutorials and experimentation.
+I learned how to use the program over a few days through tutorials and experimentation.
 Everything below is compiled from what I learned.
 However, some details or screenshots may appear slightly different if you are using a PC rather than a Mac computer.

 Interface, Timeline, & Scenes